san-lab/anycoin402/crosschain/Payer0_ToDESTINATION.md

 scheme: MUST be "payer0_ToDESTINATION" for this cross-chain scheme.

-asset, network, maxAmountRequired, payTo: as per exact scheme, defining what, where, and how much.
+asset, network, payTo: as per **exact** scheme, defining what, where, and how much.

 extra.dstEid: mandatory numeric destination chain ID where tokens must be received.

+The scheme guarantees that not more than **maxAmountRequired** will be charged, and at least **maxAmountRequired - maxMarkup** will be delivered to the destination (unless the transaction is reverted).

 PaymentPayload
 Clients respond with a JSON payload in the X-Payment header that encodes a signed CrossChainTransferAuthorization message: